Constructing Mutually Unbiased Bases in Dimension Six: Constructing MU Bases in Dimension Six

 The set of \emph{Di\c{t}\u{a}} matrices $D(x)$ depends on a single continuous parameter $x$, with $|x| \leq 1/8$.
 We have sampled the interval in steps of size $1/144$ making sure that the resulting grid of points include the $24$th roots of unity which play an important role for $D_0$, so

 note that the matrix $D_0$ has been left out.
-The number of vectors MU with the pair $\{I,D(x)\}$ depends on the \emph{value} of the parameter $x$: the Di\c{t}\u{a} matrices $D(x)$ on the grid $\Gamma_D$ allow for either 72 or 120 MU vectors which can be grouped into into four additional Hadamard matrices.
+The number of vectors MU with the pair $\{I,D(x)\}$ depends on the \emph{value} of the parameter $x$: the Di\c{t}\u{a} matrices $D(x)$ on the grid $\Gamma_D$ allow for 48, 72 or 120 MU vectors which can be grouped into into four additional Hadamard matrices.
 Since they are not MU between themselves, there are at most three MU bases containing any of these Di\c{t}\u{a} matrices.
-No MU pairs exist, $N_p=0$---except for two small intervals near $x=\pm 1/8$ where either 24 or 48 pairs can be found.

 The results obtained from \emph{randomly} picking points in the fundamental interval are in line with the observations made for grid points.
 Fig. \ref{Dita fig} shows $N_v$, the number of vectors MU with respect to the pair $\{ I, D(x) \}$ for all 536 values of the parameter $x$ which we have considered.
 The function $N_v(x)$ appears to be symmetric about $x=0$ and piecewise constant, dropping from 120 for small values of $x$ to 72 at $x \simeq \pm 0.0177$, and to 48 at the end points of the interval, $x=\pm 1/8$.
-We are not able to explain why $N_v(x)=N_v(-x)$ should hold although we do know how to derive a similar property for the families of symmetric and Hermitean Hadamard matrices (cf. Sec. \ref{nonaffinefamilies}).
-The values for $N_p$ and $N_v$ can be found in Table \ref{res:affine}.
+The values for $N_v$ can be found in Table \ref{res:affine}.

 The results for members of \emph{Fourier} family $F({\bf x})$ are qualitatively similar.
 Picking values of ${\bf x} \equiv (x_1,x_2)$ either randomly in the fundamental area or from the two-dimensional grid